University of Nairobi

-François Niragire is a cohort 1 CARTA PhD fellow registered at the department of applied statistics, School of Economics, University of Rwanda (UR).
-His PhD research topic is: Spatial modelling of the relationship between HIV prevalence and determinants of child mortality in Rwanda.
-His research interests are in child health, education and employment.
+Francois Niragire is a cohort 1 CARTA PhD fellow registered at the department of applied statistics, School of Economics, University of Rwanda (UR).
+His research interests are in child health, education, and employment.

 He is serving in a team in charge of establishing the African Center of Excellence in Data Sciences (ACE-DS) at the University of Rwanda.